What is Market Penetration? A Simple Guide

 What is market penetration?

-Ideally, the goal of market penetration is to capture the majority of the target market and gain a competitive edge against the competitors.
-Market penetration can be defined as a measurement or an activity.
+Ideally, the goal of market penetration is to capture the majority of the target market and to secure a strategic advantage against the competitors.
+Market penetration can be defined as both a measurement and an activity.

 Market penetration as a measurement